 FOR EXAMPLE...
 Fertilization is not for every situation.
 Some soils are very fertile and do not need to be fertilized, while other soils need only one or two elements.
-For example, phosphorous is often a limiting nutrient in sandy soil.
+For example, in Florida, phosphorous is a limiting nutrient in the sandy soil.